stacymcauliffe/patternfly-org/packages/patternfly-4/content/design-guidelines/usage-and-behavior/forms/design.md

 * The user is presented with unfamiliar content and would benefit from scanning the form to understand the overall context.
 * It’s more important that the user pay close attention to the form material, rather than completing it quickly.

-To accommodate mobile viewports, left-aligned labels should be responsive by adjusting to a top-aligned layout.
+To accommodate mobile viewports, left-aligned labels should responsively adjust to a top-aligned layout.

 **Labeling for checkboxes and radio buttons** Checkboxes and radio buttons have a different labeling convention, where the labels should be aligned to the right of the input control.